Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Experiments and Discussions

 To illustrate how the regret scales with $n$, we fix $m=4$ and run the experiments for different $n(=25,50,100,250,500,1000,2000)$.
 The results are presented in Figure \ref{fig:Regret}, where the curves are plotted by connecting the sample points.
 For the left panel, the curves verify the regret results in Theorem \ref{Algo3}, \ref{Algo1} and \ref{Algo2}.
 Meanwhile, the right panel looks interesting in that the regrets of Algorithm \ref{alg:Distribution} and \ref{alg:IDLA} scale linearly with $n$ while the regret of Algorithm \ref{alg:HDLA} is $O(1)$ (a horizontal line can be fitted).
 This phenomenon is potentially caused by the deterministic assignment of $r_j$'s in the Random Input II model.

 In the numerical experiments (Figure \ref{fig:Regret} (a)), we observe empirically that the regrets for Algorithm \ref{alg:Distribution} and for Algorithm \ref{alg:IDLA} are both of order $\sqrt{n}$.
-This indicates that the geometric interval is already sufficient for Algorithm \ref{alg:IDLA}; in other words, the performance of Algorithm \ref{alg:IDLA} cannot be further improved by simply increasing learning frequency.
-Furthermore, it means the consideration of past actions is necessary so as to reduce the regret to $O(\log n)$.
-The same observation has been made for the network revenue management problem and thus motivates the study of the resolving technique.
+This indicates that the geometric interval is already sufficient for Algorithm \ref{alg:IDLA}.
+In other words, the performance of Algorithm \ref{alg:IDLA} cannot be further improved by simply increasing learning frequency.
+Furthermore, it means the consideration of past actions is necessary if we want to reduce the regret to $O(\log n)$.
+The same observation has been made for the network revenue management problem and thus motivates the study of the re-solving technique.

 Table \ref{tab:networkRM} reports numerical experiments based on the network revenue management problem \citep{jasin2015performance}.
 The network revenue management problem therein can be formulated as an OLP problem by associating each arriving customer with a binary decision variable which denotes the decision of acceptance or rejection.
-The parameters in our experiment are the same as the numerical experiment in \citep{jasin2015performance}: demand rate, deterministic price, itinerary structure and flight capacity.
-We implemented the PAC (Probabilistic Allocation Control) algorithm in \citep{jasin2015performance} and the resolving algorithm in \citep{jasin2012re}.
-Two versions of the resolving algorithm are implemented, one with the knowledge of true parameter (Resolving (I)) and the other one with an imprecise parameter estimate (Resolving (II)).
+The parameters in our experiment are the same as the numerical experiment in \citep{jasin2015performance}: demand rate, deterministic price, itinerary structure, and flight capacity.
+We implemented the PAC (Probabilistic Allocation Control) algorithm in \citep{jasin2015performance} and the re-solving algorithm in \citep{jasin2012re}.
+Two versions of the re-solving algorithm are implemented, one with the knowledge of true parameters (Re-solving (I)) and the other one with an imprecise parameter estimate (Re-solving (II)).
 Specifically, we perturb the arrival probability estimate by a magnitude of 0.005 for each customer type and re-normalize the perturbed probability.
-The imprecise estimate aims to capture the scenario that the decision maker has no access to the true parameter and can only calibrate the arrival probability through history data.
-Different resolving frequencies and different horizons are tested for all the four algorithms and the performance is reported based on an average of 200 simulation trials.
+The imprecise estimate aims to capture the scenario that the decision maker has no access to the true parameters and can only calibrate the arrival probability through history data.
+Different re-solving frequencies and different horizons are tested for all four algorithms and the performance is reported based on an average over 200 simulation trials.
 Specifically, for the PAC algorithm, we set the initial learning period $t_0=15$ which means accepting all the customers when $t\le t_0.$